fweiss/yocto-rpi-vm/README.md

 In the /boot/config.txt file, add the following at the end: ``dtoverlay=dwc2``

 ### sftp server
-It's handly to have sftp server on the RPI, so that you can easily upload files without having to setup full internet connection.
+It's handy to have sftp server on the RPI, so that you can easily upload files without having to setup full internet connection.

 Supposed to be handled with openssh

+> Just use scp, instead!

 ## Connect via ssh over USB
 https://www.thepolyglotdeveloper.com/2016/06/connect-raspberry-pi-zero-usb-cable-ssh/